East Finchley tube station

-East Finchley is a London Underground station in East Finchley in the London Borough of Barnet, North London, England.
+East Finchley is a London Underground station in East Finchley in the London Borough of Barnet.
 It is on the High Barnet branch of the Northern line, between Finchley Central and Highgate stations.
-It is located in London fare zone 3.
+It is in London fare zone 3.

 The station was opened on 22 August 1867, on the Great Northern Railway's line between Finsbury Park and Edgware stations.
 As part of London Underground's only partially completed Northern Heights plan, the station was completely rebuilt with additional tracks in the late 1930s.
 Northern line trains started serving the station on 3 July 1939 and main line passenger services ended on 2 March 1941.